FlxPeters/netbox-plugin-prometheus-sd/README.md

 ## Compatibility

 We aim to support the latest major versions of Netbox.
-For now we Support Netbox `2.11`, `3.0` and `3.1` including bugfix versions.
+For now we Support Netbox `2.11`, `3.0`, `3.1`, `3.2` and `3.3` including bugfix versions.
-Netbox `3.2` has changed the datetime fields which is not compatible with the plugin code yet.
-As soon as [we fixed this](https://github.com/FlxPeters/netbox-plugin-prometheus-sd/issues/46) the plugin should work with `3.2`.
+All relevant target versions are tested in CI.
+Have a look at the Github Actions definition for the current build targets.

 ## Installation